2018 KICKBALL LEAGUE OF ROCHESTER RULES

 All movable "FOREIGN OBJECTS" (spectators, pets, sidelined players, coolers, tables, etc...) are to be 15ft behind the 1st and 3rd base lines (behind the Overthrow Line).

-Base coaches (if desired) must be participating members of the kicking team.
+Base coaches, if desired), must be participating members of the kicking team.
 Base coaches at 2nd and home are not allowed.
-Base coaches can stand halfway between the base and the Overthrow Line.
+Base coaches are only permitted to stand halfway between the base and the Overthrow Line.
 Base coaches can be no closer than halfway when the ball is kicked, when a play is in motion, and until all play has stopped.
+A maximum of one base coach is allowed for each baseline; that individual can be rotated during stopped plays.

 Any runner physically touched or assisted by a base coach during play motion will be out and the individual in the base coach position will not be allowed to base coach for the remainder of the game.
 Play resumes until the play motion ends under normal conditions.